hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

    ...
    ```

-   While the CLI consumer will print out the following message as they are Avro messages in byte stream
+   The Kafka consumer will print out the following messages.
+They are not the same as input messages as they are Avro messages in byte stream

    ```
    date_1